 The subtle work of teachers has to be done in parallel with providing subject knowledge which itself is a big challenge.
 As per research, teachers make more than 1300 decisions in one day and teaching is one of the most cognitively demanding works.
 They are second to air traffic controllers which explains everything.

-The misconception comes from them being the first user of the latest technologies.
-The high usage of the internet, computers and mobile phones presents this picture.
-These technologies are present and students are more or less familiar with them.
-In their tight schedule, do students have time to understand them?
+The misconception comes from the students being early users of the latest technologies.
+The high usage of the internet, computers and mobile phones paint this picture in our mind.

 Parents and teachers should sit with them and explain how to use these technologies properly.
 Most importantly how do they work, their application and the improvisation they can think of.

 Parents feel that in big batches their students may not be able to get a better education.
 The learning does not get divided among students when a teacher teaches and instead it is available in the same manner to everyone.